Costa Rica's Conservation Programs

 Benefits Through Bureaucracy

-Private Wildlife Refuges are officially recognized Protected Wild Areas under Costa Rica's Wildlife Conservation Law (Article 82, Law 7317).
+Private Wildlife Refuges are officially recognized Protected Wild Areas under Costa Rica's Wildlife Conservation Law (Article 82, Law 7317), with operating rules in Decreto Ejecutivo 32633-MINAE.
 They require formal declaration via presidential decree, published in La Gaceta.
 Landowners must submit formal requests to SINAC with preliminary physiographic, biological, and socioeconomic studies.
-The designation lasts 10 years and can be renewed indefinitely.
+The designation lasts a minimum of 10 years and renews automatically for successive 10-year cycles unless the owner gives written notice of withdrawal at least three months before expiry.

 For landowners with the resources and patience to navigate the process, Private Wildlife Refuges offer the most comprehensive government support available for conservation in Costa Rica.
-The benefits are real—priority PSA payments, tax exemptions, and legal protection.
-But the 2-3 year bureaucratic gauntlet means this path works best for those who can afford to wait.
+The benefits are real: priority PSA payments, tax exemptions, and legal protection.
+But the 2 to 3 year bureaucratic gauntlet means this path works best for those who can afford to wait.

 What We're Building